-The annual visual inspection of the Mobility Authority's Manor Expressway was completed in November 2014.
-The inspection was conducted to assess the general condition of roadways, buildings, overhead sign structures, retaining walls and toll gantries along the facility and identify any deficient elements to be restored to good working condition.
+The annual visual inspection of the Mobility Authority's Manor Expressway was completed in December 2015.
+The inspection was conducted to assess the general condition of roadways, buildings, overhead sign structures, retaining walls and toll gantries along the facility and to identify any deficient elements to be restored to good working condition.
 The assessment is based on general visual observations made in the field without conducting any detailed in-place testing.
 It should also be noted that the observations reflect the condition of the feature(s) on the day the inspection was performed.
 As such, the opinions, statements, and recommendations in this report are based solely on conditions observed during the inspection.
+As part of this inspection a list of roadside deficiencies is being provided to the Mobility Authority to forward to either the PBMC maintenance contractor or the construction contractor to be addressed.